kmienko/kmienko/README.md

 - 👋 Hi, I’m @kmienko
 - 👀 I’m interested in logic games
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning Angular and Kafka
 - 📫 How to reach me https://www.linkedin.com/in/kamilmienko/

 <!---